Have A Good Hair Day

 The list can go on at how people can be awful to deal with in the hair world.
 Below are a few other examples that were big for me.

 Not being able to always be authentic is something that I recently discovered was hindering my happiness.
 In the recent years, politics have gone nuts.
-Every topic of discussion these days are somehow tied to politics when they shouldn’t be.
+Every topic of discussion these days are somehow tied to politics when it shouldn’t be.
 People are more divided than ever.

 When doing hair, you’re going to have people from all walks of life in your chair.
 I used to think that this was a good thing and loved the diversity, but more recently I discovered how hindering this could be.